 So let’s now take a look at rice…

-According to Wikipedia ‘rice is the most important food crop with regard to human nutrition and caloric intake, providing more than one-fifth of the calories consumed worldwide by humans.’
+Domesticated rice is a cereal grain which, according to Wikipedia, ‘is the most important food crop with regard to human nutrition and caloric intake, providing more than one-fifth of the calories consumed worldwide by humans.’

 And nearly 50% of the world’s population — including almost all of East and Southeast Asia — is wholly dependent upon rice as a staple.